 A "cat cafe" that is just a 4-minute walk from the Shibuya scramble crossing, a location known as the epicenter of Japanese youth culture.
 When you find your favorite cat, you can put it on your lap or hold it and enjoy some tea.
 It is said that the first cat cafe in Japan was founded in Osaka in 2004.
 The 16 lovely cats, including American Shorthair, Scottish Fold, and Persian cats, greet guests in the bright cafe space with large windows.

 - Address 2-28-3, Dougenzaka, Shibuya-ku, Tokyo, 150-0043, Japan

-Experience Japanese nostalgia at Dagashi Bar
+Experience Japanese Nostalgia at Dagashi Bar

 Dagashi refers to cheap candies and snack foods that can generally be bought for a few ten yen coins.
 They used to be available in privately-run candy stores in every town but now no longer exist.
-However the popularity of Dagashi has been revived by people who fondly remember the 1950s to 1980s period and the Ningyocho Dagashi Bar, where you can eat dagashi as much as you like, draws a lot of attention today.
-You can also enjoy Izakaya (Japanese style bar) menus and drinks in the bar with a retro atmosphere.
+However, the popularity of Dagashi has been revived by people who fondly remember the 1950s to 1980s period and the Ningyocho Dagashi Bar, where you can eat dagashi as much as you like, draws a lot of attention today.
+You can also enjoy izakaya (Japanese style bar) dishes and drinks in the bar with a retro atmosphere.
 Enjoy snacking on as many dagashi such as "Umaibo", "Momotaro", and "Cut Yotchan" as you want.
 The friendly service from staff members is also nice.